 I have taught journalism in multiple ways at colleges and universities:

 Georgetown University.
-I have team-taught Entrepreneurial Journalism (fall 2010) and Social Media and Reporting (summer 2011) for the Master of Professional Studies in Journalism program at Georgetown University’s School of Continuing Studies.
-I have led two one-day workshops: Job-Hunting in the Digital Age (spring 2011) and Accuracy and Verification (fall 2011).
+I team-taught Entrepreneurial Journalism (fall 2010 and scheduled for spring 2014) and Social Media and Reporting (summer 2011 and 2013) for the Master of Professional Studies in Journalism program at Georgetown University’s School of Continuing Studies.
+I led two one-day workshops: Job-Hunting in the Digital Age (spring 2011) and Accuracy and Verification (fall 2011).
 I was a faculty adviser for one student’s capstone project and served on the faculty assessment panel for other capstone projects (spring 2011).

 American University.
 I taught Disruption and Opportunity in the Media (spring 2011) for the Interactive Journalism master’s degree program at American University’s School of Communication.
-I have consulted on curriculum plans for a new MA in Media Entrepreneurship program and am tentatively scheduled to teach in that program in spring 2014.
-I also was a panelist in an AU program on making the most of your internship.
+I consulted on curriculum plans for a new MA in Media Entrepreneurship program and have been a guest speaker for an entrepreneurship class.
+I also was a panelist in AU programs on making the most of your internship and career planning and spoke at a boot camp for new graduate students.

 University of Iowa.
 I team-taught Creating an iPhone App (spring 2010), a joint project of the University of Iowa’s School of Journalism and Mass Communication and Department of Computer Science.